nickrosener/flask-purple-powerbase/README.md

 ## Prerequisite
 This guide assumes that you already have the following set up:

-- A Raspberry Pi 0 W (MUST be a W) or a Raspberry Pi 4 with Raspian
+- A Raspberry Pi 0 W (MUST be a W) or a Raspberry Pi 4 with Raspbian
 - SSH enabled for ease of setup (not required if you're a fan of typing)
 - Some knowledge of local networking